kaw393939/student_python_dev_guide/README.md

 ## Overview
 A comprehensive guide designed for college students learning modern Python development tools and best practices.
 This repository serves as both a reference and a hands-on learning resource to help you build professional software engineering skills.

+## Learning Objectives

+After completing this guide, you will be able to:
+- Set up and manage professional Python development environments
+- Apply industry-standard code quality practices to Python projects
+- Write effective automated tests using pytest
+- Implement professional Git workflows for version control
+- Configure continuous integration pipelines with GitHub Actions
+- Use VS Code effectively for Python development

 ## Documentation

 This repository contains detailed documentation organized into the following sections: